kbowden1800/bouncing-box/README.md

     position = position + speed;

-Since `speed` is positive, `position` keeps getting bigger, so to make the box move the other way we need to subtract the speed instead of adding it.
+Since `speed` is positive, `position` keeps getting bigger and moves to further from the left.
+To make the box move the other way we need to subtract the speed instead of adding it.
+We can do this by multiplying speed by -1 when we want it to move left and 1 when we want it to move to the right.

-To do this we can add a variable `direction` that will tell us whether to add or subract the speed.
-Let's declare and initialize it up top:
+Add a variable `direction` that will tell us whether to add or subract the speed. **Do this just below the other variable declarations**

     var direction;
     direction = 1;

-Now change the `update` function to set the value of position like so:
+Now in the `update` function we want to re-assign the value of position like so:

     position = position + (speed * direction);